GOT QUESTIONS?

 Why will it work? - They will be looking to see if you have considered success factors but also potential roadblocks concerning the viability and commerciality of the idea.
 Include assumptions or citations where you can, to back up your thinking.

-Perfect your pitch - Finally, judges will be looking for well thought through and delivered pitches.
-If you are selected as one of the 12 finalists you will need to prepare any form of media can be used to bring your idea to life and engaging with the judges will be important.
-The top 3 finalists of the day will then be invited to present a 5 minute powerpoint to the audience from the stage.
-(All 12 finalists will need to send their finished presentations by the 22nd November)
+Perfect your pitch - Finally, judges will be looking for well-thought-through and delivered pitches.
+If you are selected as one of the 16 finalists, you will need to prepare any form of media can be used to bring your idea to life and engaging with the judges will be important.
+(All 16 finalists will need to send their finished presentations by the 22nd November)

-• For Round 1, there isn’t any support but the use of AI or any other source is perfectly fine - it’s here to stay and we should use it!
+• For Round 1, there isn’t any support but the use of AI or any other source is perfectly fine - it’s here to stay and we should use it… but also… how can you make your pitch stand out?

 • In short, you can’t.
 But much like Dragons Den, Sharktank and any other pitching or even awards event what you are really saying is that you are going to deliver the idea - where other others may not have the skills, charm or tenacity to do so.